Preparedness Notes for Wednesday — February 14, 2024

 SurvivalBlog’s News From The American Redoubt

 This weekly column features news stories and event announcements from around the American Redoubt region.
 (Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
 Much of the region is also more commonly known as The Inland Northwest.
 We also mention companies of interest to preppers and survivalists that are located in the American Redoubt region.
-Today, we focus on a bald eagle poaching prosecuation.
-(See the Montana section.)
+Today, a new look at wolf populations in the Redoubt.
+(See the Region-Wide section.)

 Region-Wide